uktrade/djangosaml2/docs/source/contents/setup.rst

             # Responses, i.e. SAML Responses for which it has not sent
             # a respective SAML Authentication Request.
             'allow_unsolicited': False,

-            # Permits to have attributes not configured in attribute-mappings
-            # otherwise...without OID will be rejected
-            'allow_unknown_attributes': True,

             # in this section the list of IdPs we talk to are defined
             # This is not mandatory!
 All the IdP available in the metadata will be considered instead.